-The Center for Research on Families (CRF) is pleased to announce the recipients of this year's Student Research Grants and Awards.
-CRF is committed to supporting students engaged in family research—our student researchers are addressing family challenges such as childhood obesity, family violence, school readiness and immigration policies.
+The Center for Research on Families (CRF) is pleased to announce the recipients of this year's Student Research Awards.
+CRF is committed to supporting students engaged in family research — our student researchers are addressing family challenges such as opioid use among parenting women, ADHD in early childhood, Flint water crisis and community nutrition.
 This highly-competitive awards program provides funding, methodology support and ongoing mentorship to graduate and undergraduate students in all disciplines of study and acknowledges outstanding student research on issues related to families.
-CRF received an unprecedented number of applications for this year's competition.
-Ten talented students received awards in six categories for a total of over $26,000 awarded.
+CRF received a high volume of applications for this year's competition.
+Eight talented students received awards in four categories for a total of over $24,000 awarded.

 Dissertation Fellowship - $10,000